chencyc123/sts4/Installation.md

 Download and Install Atom 1.21 or 1.22.beta.2
 * [Atom](http://atom.io)

-Download and Install Atom package from here:
-* Page listing all packages: http://dist.springsource.com/snapshot/STS4/nightly-distributions.html
+Atom packages can be installed through `Atom > Preferences > Settings > Install`.
+You should install
+- ide-java

+Then from the Spring Team:
+- boot-java

+Optionally:
+- bosh-yaml
+- concourse-pipeline-yaml
+- cf-manifest-yaml

+It is possible to install dev builds of these packages as follows:
-* Unpack the Atom package
+* Grab the latest Atom packages from here: http://dist.springsource.com/snapshot/STS4/nightly-distributions.html
+* Unpack each Atom package (question for alex - all into different places??
+Surely yes or they overwrite each others package folder?)
-* Atom package is similar to NPM package and has `package.json` file in it.
+* An Atom package is similar to NPM package and has `package.json` file in it.
 Run `apm link .` CLI command from the Atom package folder (or `apm-beta link .` for Atom beta version)
 * Either open Atom or execute `Reload Window` command if it's opened (`Packages -> Command Palette -> Toggle`)
 * Verify that package is installed in `Atom -> Preferences` `Packages` tab, i.e. listed in the list of installed packages